Esoterical/voron_canbus/Getting_Started.md

 The same can be said for dedicated USB CAN adapters (like the U2C).
 Most will have a a header that you can put a jumper on to enable the resistor.

-You can find information and diagrams on the 120 ohm termination resistor placement for boards in the mainbard [common_hardware](./mainboard_flashing/common_hardware) folder.
+You can find information and diagrams on the 120 ohm termination resistor placement for boards in the [mainbard common hardware](./mainboard_flashing/common_hardware) section.

 ## Toolhead

 Nearly all Toolheads will have a two-pin header (sometimes labelled 120R) that you can put a jumper on to bring the 120 ohm resistor into the circuit.

-You can find information and diagrams on the 120 ohm termination resistor placement for boards in the toolhead [common_hardware](./toolhead_flashing/common_hardware) folder.
+You can find information and diagrams on the 120 ohm termination resistor placement for boards in the [toolhead common hardware](./toolhead_flashing/common_hardware) section.

 # Next Step